How You Can Help

 Contributions can be made payable to the Alaska State Museum.
 Please mark the lower left corner of check "Heritage Endowment Fund Principal Account."

-The Ethel Montgomery Fund was established to assist Native students studying in a museum related field at the University level.
-Ethel Montgomery was a supporter and docent of the Alaska State Museum for more than thirty years, a collector of Native arts, and a volunteer and advisor for the Alaska Native Arts and Crafts Cooperative.
+The Ethel Montgomery Fund was established to provide scholarships to Alaska Native students in museum studies programs at the undergraduate or graduate level.
+Ethel Montgomery was a supporter and docent of the Alaska State Museum for more than thirty years, a collector of Alaska Native arts, and a volunteer and advisor for the Alaska Natives Arts and Crafts Cooperative.

-Contributions can be made to the Friends of the Alaska State Museum.
+Contributions can be made to the Friends of the Alaska State Library, Archives, and Museum.
 Please mark the lower left hand corner of check "Ethel Montgomery Fund".

 To Support Special Events and Programs

-Contribute directly to the Friends of the Alaska State Museum to support programs chosen by the Friends.
+Contribute directly to the Friends of the Alaska State Library, Archives, & Museum to support programs chosen by the Friends.
 Throughout the year, free programs are offered including symposia, lectures, workshops, receptions and artist demonstrations related to the Museum's mission and temporary and permanent exhibits.

-Contributions can be made to the Friends of the Alaska State Museum.
+Contributions can be made to the Friends of the Alaska State Library, Archives, and Museum.
 Please mark the lower left hand corner of check "for special events".

 Support the Docent Program